juearcilaga/Assesing-microbiome-profiles-of-celiac-disease-patients/README.md

 Nex thing you can do after analyzing changes in the global diversity of your samples is to focus in specific taxons that may be associated to the disease or treatment you are studying.
 That could be assessed with a differential abundance analysis.
 This file "DifferentialAbundance.R" contains a set of instructions to perform the differential abundance analysis using DESeq2.
 Like the previous file, this is not a script to run automatically, you should run it line by line and review your results in each step.

+Finally, it is possible to use the taxonomic and abundance of taxa information to infer the metabolic potential of the microbial communities in the samples.
+This script "picrust2Qimme2" adapts the format files of the outputs obtained in the previous analysis to import them to Qiime2 and runt the metabolic inference analysis using the Qiime2 plugging PICRUST2, this script also changes the PICRUST2 output format of the obtained files to a tab-separated format that can be read in Excel or R.